by Dr. Lawrence Wilson

 Drawbacks.
 Be sure to release the pressure in the pressure cooker as soon as the timer indicates that cooking time is over.
 Otherwise, you can overcook food.

 Some people find the high pressure more scary, at first.
+However, the units work well and are quite safe.
 It takes a little time to become comfortable with a pressure cooker.

-The two types of pressure cookers are 1) those that sit on the stove top, and 2) plug-in electric units.
+Types.
+The two types of pressure cookers are 1) simple ones that sit on the stove top, and 2) plug-in electric units that have automatic timers.

-Size.
-Pressure cookers come in 4, 6, 8 and 10-quart sizes.
-For one or two people, a 4-quart size is excellent.
+Sizes.
+Pressure cookers come in 4, 6, 8 and even larger sizes.
+For one or two people, a 4 or 6-quart size is excellent.
 If you are feeding more people, you may prefer a larger unit.

 Materials.
 Pressure cookers are made of either stainless steel or aluminum.
-I prefer stainless steel.
+We prefer stainless steel.
 It is stronger, longer lasting, and does not contaminate the food, as can occur with aluminum.
+The only drawback is that steel is heavier than aluminum.
+A stainless steel unit with a layer of aluminum on the bottom to spread the heat is fine.

 Brands.
 Common stove-top brands include Presto, T-Fal and Fagor.

-1. Weight.
-Stove-top pressure cookers, especially those made of stainless steel, are somewhat heavy for washing and moving around.
+2. Weight.
+Stove-top pressure cookers, especially those made of stainless steel, are heavier to wash and move around.

 The plug-in ones have a light-weight interior cooking bin, which is all you need to clean.
-The main unit just sits on the counter and doesnŐt need cleaning.
-This is an advantage of the plug-in cookers.
+The main unit just sits on the counter and doesn’t need cleaning.

-2. Pressure-release lever.
-Some brands have a pressure-release lever.
+3. Pressure-release lever.
+Some brands of stove-top pressure cookers have a pressure-release lever.
 This is handy.
 If your cooker does not have one, you must tilt the weight on the top of the cooker to release the pressure.
 Never remove the weight while there is pressure in the cooker.
 This would spew steam and food all over your ceiling!

-1. To begin, read the instructions that come with your pressure cooker.
+1. It is a good idea to read the instructions that come with your pressure cooker.

 BASIC PROCEDURE WITH A STOVE-TOP PRESSURE COOKER

-Turn on the stove to High heat.
+Turn on the stove to “High”.
 Close the cover of the pressure cooker.
 Within several minutes, the top of the pressure cooker will begin to make a hissing sound and vibrate.

 It will take about 20-30 seconds for the pressure to release.
 Then open the pressure cooker and the food is ready.